ThePenguinsGit/ihatemy.live/content/docs/donations.md

 position: 3
 ---
 ::card
-If you want to help us fund our current and future Minecraft hosting endeavours, you can support us via <a href='https://ko-fi.com/penguinnetwork'  target="_blank">Ko-fi</a>.
+If you want to help us fund our current and future Minecraft hosting endeavors, you can support us via <a href='https://ko-fi.com/penguinnetwork'  target="_blank">Ko-fi</a>.
 <img style="float: right;" src="/img/docs/prefixes.png">
 It helps us to keep the servers running and to expand our network.
 As a reward you will receive